The Brainwashing of the Cleveland 5

 Two disclaimers: First, this essay represents a historian’s analysis, not legal advice, and certainly not the opinions of the Cleveland 5 or their lawyers.
 Second, the Cleveland 5 include friends of friends of mine.
 As Alex Pareene writes of this case, “Someday all Americans, regardless of creed or color, will have their circle of friends secretly infiltrated by a paid informant.”

-Subjects: anarchism, consciousness, drugs, politics, radicalism, socialism
+Subjects: anarchism, Cleveland, consciousness, drugs, politics, radicalism

 Category: writing